chakibo004/Volund_FrontEnd/README.md

 Installation

-    Clone the repository:
+    Clone the Repository:

     bash

 git clone https://github.com/chakibo004/Volund_FrontEnd
-cd your-repo
+cd Volund_FrontEnd

-Install the required packages:
+Install the Required Packages:

 bash

 pip install -r requirements.txt

+Set Up Environment Variables:

-Create a .env file in the root directory of the project to store your environment variables.
-Add the following lines, replacing the placeholders with your actual values:
+Create a .env file in the root directory of the project and add the following lines, replacing the placeholders with your actual values:

 plaintext